dive0/github-tutorial/README.md

 There will be times when you made some mistake and want to undo those changes.
 You can't use command(mac)/control(windows) z.
 You will need to type in some commands in your terminal.

 #### Undoing edit
-You will use this when you work with someone on the same repository and you accidently change something in the file.
+You will use this when you work with someone on the same repository and you accidentally change something in the file.
 This may cause a problem when they merge the changes together.
 1. Use `git status` to check your current status
 2. Look for something like
 ```HTML